Off-Path TCP Hijacking in Wi-Fi Networks: A Packet-Size Side Channel Attack: TCP Hijacking with Encrypted Frame

 \subsubsection{Inferring the Exact Sequence Number}

 To infer the exact sequence number on the server side, the attacker impersonates the client (\ie a victim supplicant in WLAN) and sends forged TCP packets containing data to the server.
-These packets carry the guessed sequence numbers and a random acknowledgment number. \zq{The sequence number space is $2^{32}$ (\ie 4G), and the server exhibits four distinct responses corresponding to different sequence numbers, as illustrated in Figure~\ref{fig:seq}.} (\rmnum{1}) If the guessed sequence number falls within the range of ($RCV.NXT - 2G, RCV.NXT - 1$), the server returns a \sack response with an encrypted frame size of 80 bytes. (\rmnum{2}) If the guessed sequence number exceeds the upper boundary of the acceptable window (\textit{i.e.,} $RCV.NXT + RCV.WND$), the server sends an \ack response consisting of a 68-byte encrypted frame to the client. (\rmnum{3}) If the guessed sequence number is deemed acceptable but the random acknowledgment number ($SEQ.ACK$) is invalid (\textit{i.e.,} $SEQ.ACK > SND.NXT$), the server silently discards the packet. (\rmnum{4}) If the guessed sequence number is deemed acceptable and the random acknowledgment number falls within the challenge window, the server responds with a challenge \ack in compliance with RFC 5961~\cite{rfc5961}.
+These packets carry the guessed sequence numbers and a random acknowledgment number.
+The sequence number space is $2^{32}$ (\ie 4G), and the server exhibits four distinct responses corresponding to different sequence numbers\footnote{The forged TCP packets with random acknowledgment numbers only elicit the server's response with the duplicate SACK option.}, as illustrated in Figure~\ref{fig:seq}. (\rmnum{1}) If the guessed sequence number falls within the range of ($RCV.NXT - 2G, RCV.NXT - 1$), the server returns a \sack response with an encrypted frame size of 80 bytes. (\rmnum{2}) If the guessed sequence number exceeds the upper boundary of the acceptable window (\textit{i.e.,} $RCV.NXT + RCV.WND$), the server sends an \ack response consisting of a 68-byte encrypted frame to the client. (\rmnum{3}) If the guessed sequence number is deemed acceptable but the random acknowledgment number ($SEQ.ACK$) is invalid (\textit{i.e.,} $SEQ.ACK > SND.NXT$), the server silently discards the packet. (\rmnum{4}) If the guessed sequence number is deemed acceptable and the random acknowledgment number falls within the challenge window, the server responds with a challenge \ack in compliance with RFC 5961~\cite{rfc5961}.

 The attacker's goal is to observe the \sack response, which is contained in an 80-byte encrypted frame.
 By examining the presence or absence of the \sack, as illustrated in step 3 of Figure~\ref{attack_3_4}, the attackers can determine if the guessed sequence number is less than $RCV.NXT - 1$ or greater than $RCV.NXT - 1$ (\ie identifying the exact sequence number).
 Employing a binary search strategy, the attacker can progressively refine their guesses and accurately identify the exact sequence number by analyzing the observed \sack responses.